 - Adult = 2 more times

 Turn to work down side of Rows (short side), ch1, 2sc in side of each Row to end.
 (This creates an edge to make it easier to join the short side to the long side of the poncho) Fasten off.
 (44, 64)

 Match sts as shown in diagram, working through back loops only slip stitch across to join.
 Fasten off.

 Round 1: Join at center of V, ch1, working around sts of previous round, [FPdc, BPdc] around to end, join with sl st to first post st.

-Round 2: Ch1, work FPdc in each FPdc, and BPdc in each BPdc around, join with sl st to first post st (for a smaller neck opening you may add repeats of this round).
+Round 2: Ch1, work FPdc in each FPdc, and BPdc in each BPdc around, join with sl st to first post st (for a smaller neck opening you may add repeats of this round skipping the first and last stitch at the center front and center back).
 Fasten off.

 Round 1: Join at bottom point, ch1, 3sc in same st, 2sc in side of each Row of panel, sc in each dc to next point, 3sc in point, 2sc in side of each Row of panel, sc in each dc to end, join with sl st to first st.